-While kayaking, Zach provided an in-depth narrative about the area’s historical geography, coastal habitats, estuaries and wildlife.
-We saw and photographed wading birds in the salt marshes as dolphins quietly swam by.
+While kayaking, Zach provided an in-depth narrative about the area’s historical geography, coastal habitats, estuaries, and wildlife.
+We saw and photographed wading birds in the salt marshes while dolphins quietly swam by.
 Zach is one of the most knowledgeable Florida naturalists around and it’s no wonder that Florida biologists have tapped him for research projects including a dolphin population study.

 Anastasia State Park

 After visiting St. Augustine’s attractions, you may be ready for a walk on the beach, and the Anastasia State Park has one of the best.
-Known as south beach to the locals, the miles of gorgeous, wide-open beaches are accessed by long, wooden walkways across towering sand dunes.
-It’s a perfect and picturesque place to take in a view of the vast blue Atlantic as you breathe in the fresh salt air.
+Also known as south beach to the locals, the miles of gorgeous, wide-open beaches are accessed by long, wooden walkways across towering sand dunes.
+It’s a perfect and picturesque place to take in a view of the vast blue Atlantic while you breathe in the fresh salt air.

 There is a tidal salt marsh, called Salt Run, and an upland hammock to observe coastal birds and wildlife.
 Camping and windsurfing are popular here too.

-By the way, near the park entrance is the Old Spanish coquina quarry site where the rock was mined to create the Castillo de San Marcos and other buildings.
+Additionally, near the park entrance, is the Old Spanish coquina quarry site where the rock was mined to create the Castillo de San Marcos and other buildings.

-Enjoy the vistas of area from the St. Augustine Lighthouse
+Enjoy the vistas of the area from the St. Augustine Lighthouse

-A journey up the St. Augustine Lighthouse is well worth the 219 steps that take you to the top of the tower 165 feet high.
-And the payoff is the surrounding vista and ocean view of the Atlantic.
-It’s hard to fathom a lighthouse keeper carrying heavy buckets of kerosene up hundreds of steps to keep the light burning each day.
+Overall, a journey up the St. Augustine Lighthouse is well worth the 219 steps that take you to the top of the tower 165 feet high.
+Without a doubt, the payoff is the surrounding vista and ocean view of the Atlantic.
+By all means, it’s hard to fathom a lighthouse keeper carrying heavy buckets of kerosene up hundreds of steps to keep the light burning each day.

 Built in 1888, now the St. Augustine’s Flagler College

-Built by oil magnate and railroad baron Henry Flagler as the Hotel Ponce de Leon, it now houses Flagler College.
-Developed as a high-end luxury hotel, it was designed to attract the well-heeled tourists to St. Augustine when it opened in 1888.
-Listed on the National Register of Historic Places it remains one of the most impressive buildings in the city.
+Built by oil magnate and railroad baron Henry Flagler firstly as the Hotel Ponce de Leon, it now houses Flagler College.
+Formerly developed as a high-end luxury hotel, it was designed to attract the well-heeled tourists to St. Augustine when it opened in 1888.
+Listed on the National Register of Historic Places it remains without a doubt one of the most impressive buildings in the city.

 Flagler College Rotunda

-The student-led “legacy” tour is considered one of the best in St. Augustine.
-You’ll get the Flagler history, while being led through the Courtyard, gardens, gilded domed Rotunda and the “Hogwarts-style” dining room with Tiffany windows.
+The student-led “legacy” tour is overall considered one of the best in St. Augustine.
+You’ll get the Flagler history while being led through the Courtyard, gardens, gilded domed Rotunda, and the “Hogwarts-style” dining room with Tiffany windows.

 St. Augustine pirate ship

-There are plenty of good restaurants in St. Augustine where seafood is a specialty.
-Here are a few restaurants recommended by locals:
+There are plenty of good restaurants in St. Augustine where the seafood is a specialty.
+By all means, check out these restaurants recommended by locals: